Whip antenna: Gain and radiation resistance

 The gain and input impedance of the antenna is dependent on the length of the whip element, compared to a wavelength, but also on the size and shape of the ground plane used (if any).
 A quarter wave vertical antenna working against a perfectly conducting, infinite ground will have a gain of 5.19 dBi and a radiation resistance of about 36.8 ohms.
 However this gain is never approached in actual antennas unless the ground plane is many wavelengths in diameter.
 2 dBi is more typical for a whip with a ground plane of $\tfrac{1}{2}\lambda~.$ Whips mounted on vehicles use the metal skin of the vehicle as a ground plane.
-In hand-held devices usually no explicit ground plane is provided, and the ground side of the antenna's feed line is just connected to the ground on the device's circuit board.
-Therefore, the radio itself, and possibly the user's hand or body, serves as a rudimentary ground plane.
-If the radio chassis is smaller than the antenna itself, the combination of whip and radio often functions more as an asymmetrical dipole antenna than as a monopole antenna.
-The gain will suffer somewhat compared to a half wave metallic dipole or a whip with a well defined ground plane.
+In hand-held devices usually no explicit ground plane is provided, and the ground side of the antenna's feed line is just connected to the ground (common) on the device's circuit board.
+Therefore, the radio itself serves as a rudimentary ground plane.
+If the radio chassis is not a good deal larger than the antenna itself, the combination of whip and radio functions more as an asymmetrical dipole antenna than as a monopole antenna.
+The gain will be somewhat lower than a dipole, or a quarter-wave whip with an adequate size ground plane.

 Whips not mounted on the radio itself are usually fed with coaxial cable feedline of 50 ohm or 75 ohm impedance.
 In transmitting antennas the impedance of the antenna must be matched to the feedline for maximum power transfer.

 A half wave whip antenna (length of $\tfrac{1}{2}\lambda$) has somewhat higher gain than a quarter wave whip, but it has a current node at its feedpoint at the base of the rod so it has very high input impedance.
 If it was infinitely thin the antenna would have an infinite input impedance, but the finite width gives typical, practical half wave whips an impedance of 800–1,500 ohms.
 These are usually fed through an impedance matching transformer or a quarter wave stub matching section (e.g. the J-pole antenna).
-An advantage is that because it acts as a dipole it doesn't need a ground plane.
+An advantage is that because it acts as a dipole it does not need a ground plane.

 The maximum horizontal gain of a monopole antenna is achieved at a length of five eighths of a wavelength $\tfrac{5}{8}\lambda$ so this is also a popular length for whips.
 However at this length the radiation pattern is split into a horizontal lobe and a small second lobe at a 60° angle, so high angle radiation is poor.
 The input impedance is around 40 ohms.